visto9259/laminas-console-symfony/README.md

 The`arguments` and `options` arrays contains lists of Symfony `InputArgument`and `InputOptions` definitions.

 The `class` element of a command definition refers to the name of the class that implements the Symfony Command.
 It is mandatory that the class extends the `Symfony\Component\Console\Command\Command` class.
 `class`can either by a class name or a string.
-The application will use the ZendFramework Service Manager to instantiate the class which allows for the use of factories to create the command and inject dependencies.
+The application will use the Laminas Framework Service Manager to instantiate the class which allows for the use of factories to create the command and inject dependencies.
 `class` can also be an instance of a `Symfony\Component\Console\Command\Command` class.

 `service_manager` contains the typical Service Manager configuration that will be added to the application Service Manager.